apache/pekko/docs/src/main/paradox/typed/persistence.md

 Another excellent article about "thinking in Events" is [Events As First-Class Citizens](https://hackernoon.com/events-as-first-class-citizens-8633e8479493) by Randy Shoup.
 It is a short and recommended read if you're starting developing Events based applications.

-What follows is Akka's implementation via event sourced actors.
+What follows is Pekko's implementation via event sourced actors.

 An event sourced actor (also known as a persistent actor) receives a (non-persistent) command which is first validated if it can be applied to the current state.
 Here validation can mean anything, from simple